 You may notice that I have not included measuring spoons or cups on this list.
 That's because when I need to be precise, for the most part, I use a scale and rely on weight measurements, which are far more accurate than volume, though I do keep a set of spoons and cups on hand for when I'm feeling lazy.
 If you want the official Serious Eats recommendations, here are our reviews for the best measuring spoons and measuring cups.

-So here we go, in no particular order: The Food Lab's top 10 pieces of kitchen gear.
+So here we go, in no particular order: Our top 10 pieces of kitchen gear.

 An Instant-Read Thermometer